-Participants 84 children between ages $4\frac{1}{2}$ - 7 were recruited to the lab or at local elementary schools (M = 5:11; SD = 0.62) and 84 adults were recruited from Amazon's Mechanical Turk through Turk Prime (Litman, Robinson & Abberbock, 2016).
-An additional six children's data was excluded from analysis for technical malfunction (N = 2), experimental error (N = 2) or missing date of birth (N = 2), and 3 adult participants' data was missing due to technical malfunction.
-Sample size and analyses were preregistered for both adults and children at the first timepoint (see supplementary material).
+Participants.
+84 children between ages 4.5- to 7-years-old were recruited to the lab or at local elementary schools (M = 5:11, SD = 0.62) and 84 adults were recruited from Amazon's Mechanical Turk (MTurk) through Turk Prime (Litman, Robinson, & Abberbock, 2017).
+An additional six children's data were excluded from analysis for technical malfunction (N = 2), experimental error (N = 2), or missing date of birth (N = 2), and three adult participants' data were missing because of technical malfunction.
+Sample size and analyses were preregistered for both adults and children at the first timepoint (see online supplemental materials).
 Participants were randomly and equally assigned to the polysemy or ambiguity condition.
-Children's ages were matched across conditions (Polysemy: M = 5.88, SD = 0.67; Ambiguity: M = 5.90, SD = 0.57; $\beta = -0.02$, t = -0.375, p = 0.708).
-Longitudinal analyses were not preregistered because we could not anticipate the rate of attrition, and thus sample size, prior to data collection.
+Children's ages were matched across conditions (Polysemy: M = 5.88, SD = 0.67; Ambiguity: M =5.90, SD = 0.57; $\beta = -0.02$, t = -0.375, p = .708).
+Longitudinal analyses were not preregistered only because we could not anticipate the rate of attrition and, thus, sample size, before data collection.
 Thirty-seven children were available to be tested again after the 1 week delay (mean age = 6:2, N = 18 in polysemy condition, N = 19 in ambiguity).
-Fifty-nine adults were also re-recruited after the delay (N = 31 in the polysemy condition, N = 28 in the ambiguity condition).
-All procedures were approved by the Princeton University institutional review board.
+Fifty-nine adults were also rerecruited after the delay (N = 31 in the polysemy condition, N =28 in the ambiguity condition).
+All procedures were approved by the Princeton University Institutional Review Board (IRB).
 Before starting the study, adult participants and parents/guardians of child participants gave written consent.

-Stimuli In the polysemy condition, one "prototypical" meaning shared a distinctive feature with a second target and a different distinctive feature with the third target, reducing the possibility that a single feature could distinguish all three target objects from foil objects.
+Stimuli.
+In the polysemy condition, one "prototypical" meaning shared a distinctive feature with a second target and a different distinctive feature with the third target, reducing the possibility that a single feature could distinguish all three target objects from foil objects.
 In Figure 2 with targets from the polysemy condition, the object in the center is the prototype; it shares a handle with the object on the left and a material with the object on the right, while the objects on the left and right share no distinguishing features with each other.
-For each of the 4 novel words, 5 foil "meanings" were also created (see supplemental materials).
-Thus, participants in the polysemy condition witnessed 4 novel words, each assigned three novel, related meanings (for a total of 12 target meanings); the videos also contained five novel foil meanings for each word (a total of 20 foils).
-Stimuli were normed to determine the extent to which visual similarity alone could predict results by exposing a separate group of participants to the same exposure videos without sound (see Norming in Experiment 2 for details).
+For each of the four novel words, five foil "meanings" were also created (see online supplemental materials).

-Figure 2: Example set of target objects in the polysemy condition (1 of 4 sets).
+Figure 2.
+Example set of target objects in the Polysemy condition (one of four sets).
 The central object represents the prototype.
-No single feature can successfully discriminate all three targets from foils (see Figure 6 for foils and Exp.
-2 Norming for confirmation).
+No single feature can successfully discriminate all three targets from foils (see Figure 6 for foils and Experiment 2 data for confirmation).
+See the online article for the color version of this figure.